Crock Pot Thanksgiving Whole Turkey Recipe

 Size Of The Turkey

-Obviously, you will need to choose a turkey that will fit your size of slow cooker.
-A 10 to 12-pound turkey works with the large Crock Pots and is the perfect size to feed a small family.
+Obviously, you will need to choose a turkey that will fit your slow cooker’s size.
+A 10—to 12-pound turkey works with large Crock Pots and is the perfect size to feed a small family.

 Step-By-Step Instructions